-USA COLLEGE OF MEDICINE
+FREDERICK P. WHIDDON COLLEGE OF MEDICINE

-The University of South Alabama College of Medicine is an expanding network designed to provide all facets of medical education, research and patient care.
+The Frederick P. Whiddon College of Medicine at the University of South Alabama is an expanding network designed to provide all facets of medical education, research and patient care.
 Candidates for M.D. and Ph.D. degrees study basic medical sciences in the Medical Sciences Building (MSB) on USA's main campus.
 Medical students spend the last two clinical years training in USA Health hospitals and clinics, as well as in rotations with community physicians.

-During its history, the College of Medicine has supplied one-third of the physicians in the Mobile area.
+During its history, the Whiddon College of Medicine has supplied one-third of the physicians in the Mobile area.
 It enrolls more than 70 medical students each year, selected from more than 1,100 applicants, and provides graduate medical education training to more than 240 residents and fellows.
 A doctoral program in basic medical sciences opens doors to academic careers in universities or medical institutions, or to research or administrative positions in government, nonprofit or industry settings.

-USA Health University Hospital and USA Health Children's & Women's Hospital serve as the primary patient care facilities for the College of Medicine.
+USA Health University Hospital and USA Health Children's & Women's Hospital serve as the primary patient care facilities for the Whiddon College of Medicine.
 Other clinical training facilities are located at the Strada Patient Care Center, USA Health Mitchell Cancer Institute, USA Health Stanton Road Clinic, and at a number of family medicine preceptor sites throughout Alabama.